 THE HISTORY OF MOTORING - Inventions, Journeys, On the move

-Man’s dream of a horseless carriage led to experiments with sail, steam and pedal power before the invention of the internal combustion engine changed our world.
-Follow the development of the car from the dawn of motoring to the present day or focus on specific periods in motoring history.
+From solid wheels to pneumatic tyres; follow the development of the car from the dawn of motoring to the present day or focus on specific periods in motoring history.

 SPEED - Forces, Aerodynamics, Land Speed Records